December 2024 - ID 4206 Wayne Li

 Create an Agrivoltaic System for grape farmers in The West Bank, Palestine.
 Capstone project with Jemma Siegel, Jonathan Choi, Savannah Luney, Ciera Hudson, and Akash Chennuri.

-Palestine's growing temperatures are decreasing the crop quality of vineyards in the West Bank.
-Meanwhile, most of their power is imported, and over 50% is reliant on Israel.
+Palestine's growing temperatures are killing vineyards in the West Bank.
+Meanwhile, most of their power is imported, with over 50% reliant on Israel.
 We were able to design a solar panel shading system with vineyard families that generates over 65 KWH, providing economic security, and increasing crop quality by 30%.

-My main contributions include leading a translation team with Palestine Polytechnic University, leading our user testing, creating a focused Value Proposition, and implementing it along with DFA and DFM principles into the final model.
+My main contributions include co-leading the design team, leading a translation team with Palestine Polytechnic University, leading our user testing, creating a focused Value Proposition, and implementing it along with DFA and DFM principles into the final model.

 I created a journey map of the harvest cycle to determine opportunities for growth, as well as a shading and ripeing cycle to make sure our design fits within a system.